Keetawin/Keetawin/README.md

 # Keetawan Limaroon (Win) 🤏🏻

-Hi, I'm Win — I'm a third-year student in the regular program at CPE KMUTT.
+Hi, I'm Win — I'm a senior student in the regular program at CPE KMUTT.
 I'm a student in Petchra Pra Jom Klao Scholarship with academic capability.
 Passionate about the field, my focus is particularly directed towards the captivating realms of AI/ML.

 # ☎️ Contact information